 …But what if straw, sacred runes, and sheep pellets aren’t handy?

-That’s when we realized what we needed: more gadgetry.
+That’s when we realized what we needed: more gadgets.

 Deciding on a Decision-Making App

-Either Or.
-Choose either red or blue, then let soft bubbles alight on your screen until one predominates.
-It’s lovely, but after the animation is done, I can’t recall if I wanted red or blue.
+Either Or Choose red or blue, then let bubbles burst until one predominates.
+It’s beautiful, but when it stops I can’t remember if I wanted red or blue.
 Rejected.

 Tap Roulette.
-If it’s no longer working for you to avoid eye contact in meetings, shout Not it! or Shotgun!, or play Eenie Meenie Miney Mo, there’s this person-picker.
+If playing Eenie Meenie Miney Mo isn’t working, there’s this person-picker.
 Each person touches a finger to the screen, and the app selects a single winner… or loser.
-Of course you could list your names in any other app, but this is more… participatory and hands-on.
+You could list your names in any other app, but this does have the virtue of being hands-on,

 iChoose.
 Unbelievably ugly, but the redeeming feature here is a Yes/No option.
-Way easier for me to interpret than heads or tails.
+Way easier to interpret than heads or tails!

 Pro and Con Lists.
 This is easier on paper, ugly in most apps, and anyway, there are inherent problems:

 Decision Helper.
 If what you need is more pros and cons, this lets you consider the effects of your decision, how you’d feel, and what pressure you’re under.
-Nice… but isn’t that what a good friend, counselor, life coach, or spiritual director is for?
+Nice… but isn’t that what a good friend, counselor, or coach is for?

 Halp (for two to four choices)

-Lovely, and keeps you focused with just two to four options.
-Yet as it reminds you, it can’t help if you don’t choose to act on its decision!
+Attractive and keeps you focused with just two to four options.
+But as it shames you, it can’t help if you don’t act on the decision!

 Chance, a simple decision app (for five or more choices)